codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="60%"
     %}

-## Checking the Runner
+### Checking the Runner

-Once installed, the runner is a normal Kubernetes application like all other applications.
-You can use your existing tools to monitor it.
+Once installed, the Codefresh Runner behaves like any Kubernetes application,  and you can monitor it using your existing tools.

-Only the runner pod is long living inside your cluster.
-All other components (such as the engine) are short lived and exist only during pipeline builds.
+Among the Runner components, only the runner pod persists within your cluster.
+The other components such as the engine exist for the duration of the pipeline builds.
-You can always see what the Runner is doing by listing the resources inside the namespace you chose during installation:
+To monitor the Runner, list the resources inside the namespace you chose during installation:

 ```shell
 $ kubectl get pods -n codefresh-runtime